Critical and Creative Thinking

 7. The application is in a PDF file.
 Click here for the application.
 You will need an Acrobat Reader application by Adobe to view and print the application.
 If you don't have the Acrobat Reader application, you can download the installation from their website for free.

-This program is formally a track within the Critical and Creative Thinking graduate program.
-Courses can be taken face-to-face as well as online.
+The Critical and Creative Thinking Certificate may be earned by taking courses face-to-face as well as online.

 The certificate requires the completion of 15 credits (typically 5 courses).

-Students must take two foundations courses from the following list:
+Students must take the following two foundation courses:

 Availability of financial aid varies depending on matriculation and course status.
 Please check with your program manager or advisor to determine your eligibility.
 Generally, if you are matriculated in a degree program and are enrolled in a minimum of 6 credits each semester, you may qualify for financial aid.
 Please review our Financial Aid Checklist below.